Raut slams Maharashtra speaker, says he is behaving like someone giving refuge to murderer

 His comment came a day after the Supreme Court rapped Narwekar over the delay in taking a decision on the disqualification pleas of rebel Shiv Sena MLAs.

-"The speaker is working like someone giving refugee to a murderer to encourage him to commit more such crimes.
+"The speaker is working like someone giving refuge to a murderer to encourage him to commit more such crimes.
 Doesn't he know the law?"
 Raut said while speaking to reporters.

 The Sena (UBT) MP said the apex had never taken a stand that it took on Friday, a reference to its strictures against the speaker.